 If you'd prefer not to switch from another TV supplier the alternative is to watch Sky Sports F1 on Now TV.
 This is sky's streaming service, which you can watch via the Now TV Player app on a laptop, PC, Mac, phone or tablet, or Sky's own Now TV Stick which connects to an HDMI input on your TV.

-Currently there's an offer to get the entire F1 season on Now TV (the equivalent of 9 months of Sky Sports) for a one-off payment of £195, which works out at £21.67.
-That's a lot less than the usual £33.99 you'd pay for a monthly pass for Sky Sports.
+Currently there's an offer to get 9 months of Sky Sports on Now TV for a one-off payment of £195, which works out at £21.67.
+That's a lot less than the usual £33.99 you'd pay for a monthly pass for Sports.

 Is there really no way to watch F1 races live for free?